user-of-github/nodejs2024Q1-service/README.md

 `Error response from daemon: driver failed programming external connectivity on endpoint db ...
 Error starting userland proxy: listen tcp4 0.0.0.0:5432: bind: address already in use`,
 then ensure that port is free.
 You need to stop all running containers, free up port.
-You can check, which user uses this port by using: `sudo lsof -i:8080`.
+You can check, which process uses this port by using: `sudo lsof -i:5432`.
 With sudo !!
-Because without it on my personal machine command showed nothing
+Because without it on my personal machine command showed nothing.
+And then kill this process

 ## 2. Docker Hub link to my published image:
 https://hub.docker.com/repository/docker/684684684/rs-nodejs-2024q1-service